 What do they urgently need?

-£5 will buy enough food to support a family for one week providing:
+- £6 will buy enough to support a family for 10 days

-£10 will buy enough food to support a family for two weeks providing:
+- £12 will buy enough to support a family for 20 days

 Karuppasamy Raman is the Director of READ and for 18-years has been a leading human rights’ figure in Tamil Nadu.
 READ works to protect the rights and dignity of the most marginalised Indian communities, including Dalits, children, women and labourers in the textile industries.
 He sends this message.

-“At READ, due to the Covid-19 lockdown, we are focussing all our efforts on helping inter-state migrant garment workers and their families who are facing destitution and the challenges of finding food, health care and shelter.
+“At READ, due to the Covid-19 lockdown, we focussed all our efforts on helping inter-state migrant garment workers and their families who are facing destitution and the challenges of finding food, health care and shelter.
+Now, we are assisting vulnerable people to survive in the second-wave of the Covid-19 pandemic.
 Any donation you make at this difficult time will provide significant and immediate relief on these families.
 Thank you for your support and solidarity.”